rtkay123/ibm-watson-rs/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-<p style="font-style: italic">This is currently unofficial, experimental software that is under development.
-As such, contributions are welcome.</p>
+_This is currently unofficial, experimental software that is under development.
+As such, contributions are welcome._
-<p style="font-style: italic">This crate's documentation is sourced from IBM Watson's official <a href = "https://developer.ibm.com/components/watson-apis/apis">API Documentation.</a> If you would like to know more about Watson's API, that would be a good place to start.</p>
+_This crate's documentation is sourced from IBM Watson's official [API Documentation](https://developer.ibm.com/components/watson-apis/apis).
+If you would like to know more about Watson's API, that would be a good place to start._

-License: MIT OR Apache-2.0